Webstop/core-styles/docs/grocery/price.md

 ## Price in Dollars Example

 This example shows a price in dollars.
+Use the `price-big-dollars` sub-class to give a larger emphasis to the dollar portion of the price.

 {% capture example %}
 {% include_relative price-examples/_price-dollar-example.html %}